nilostolte/PostScript/Examples/Convertion to Java/ExclamationIcon/README.md

 And if the shortcut has a **-c false** as its first flag after **"-dNOSAFER"**, then the boolean **false** will be pushed to the stack before the control is passed to the _PostScript_ program.
 Then the command **"count"** will return 1 and the variable **"/ps"** will be initiallied with whatever was pushed on the stack.
 In this case it is with the boolean **false**.
 This will indicate the program that what we is to convert the design to _Java_.
-If the file is open in another way (by doule clicking the
+If the file is opened in another way (by double clicking the
-_PostScript_ file or opening it with a different application, for example), the design is shown.
+_PostScript_ file or opening it with a different application, for example), the design is displayed by _GhostScript_.
 Therefore it is this varibale that controls how the program is going to behave.
-The change can be done by hand in other systems different thn Windows.
+The change can be done by hand in other systems different then Windows.
 However, the shorcut method is far more faster when doing adjustments in the _Java_ version.
 Notice that most of the _Java_ code is automatically generated, but never completely.